Connecting Brands with Influencers in 3 clicks!

 Problem Framing

-Brands said influencers “didn’t follow the request”, but influencers almost always believed they were following the brief.
-That gap made it hard to tell whether the issue was execution or communication, so we went deeper into support tickets and real campaign briefs.
+Brands often reported that the content didn’t match what they asked for before churning.
+On the other hand, influencers almost always believed they were following the brief.
+This made it hard to determine whether the issue was execution or communication.

-What we found was consistent: many briefs mixed requirements, examples, and preferences in a way that was easy to miss or interpret differently.
-Important details were buried, terms were ambiguous, and influencers had no clear way to confirm what “done right” meant.
+What we found was consistent: many briefs had unclear requirements and lacked concrete examples.
+Communication was often too open-ended, causing important details to be buried, terms to be ambiguous, and leaving influencers with no way to confirm what “done right” meant.

 Conceptualization